acs107102/langchainRAG/README.md

-# This is my tiny project for RAG
+# A personal study system

+This is a study system that can base on course content (PDF) and generate the question to review the knowledge

 ## Key Point

-1. Using langchain framework
+1. Technique: RAG with langchain framework

+2. Can Generate dataset from local folder or upload to the system (vector_store)

-2. `myStudyResouce.py`: A personal study resource review system.
-It can generate question and handle the mistake question.
+3. Can generate question and handle the mistake

-3. `generateDB.py`: For generate the dataset (vector_store)
+4. Can select different subject